-Much like voting in-person -- while email it isn’t the best way to run a vote, there are definitely less effective ways to host important votes and elections.
+Much like voting in-person - while email isn’t the best way to run a vote, there are definitely less effective ways to host important votes and elections.
+For example:

 - Simple survey and polling software may be easy to use, but these tools clearly weren’t built for important decision making.

 - With email, you’re able track who voted on what, if that’s important for your vote.
 You can also be relatively certain that only the individuals you’ve invited were able to weigh in.